The Temptations: Another genre change to funk: 1971–1976

 Otis Williams, Edwards, Franklin, Street, and Harris continued recording and performing, and Norman Whitfield continued producing hits for them.
 There were Top 40 hits such as "Superstar (Remember How You Got Where You Are)" (1971), a message from The Temptations to David Ruffin and Eddie Kendricks, and "Take a Look Around" (1972).
 During this period, the group toured with Quiet Elegance as their back-up singers.
 Quiet Elegance featured Lois Reeves, the sister of Martha Reeves, alongside Frankie Gearing and Millie Vaney-Scott.
-That year, on Thanksgiving Day, the Temptations would make their first appearance in the annual Macy’s Thanksgiving Day Parade singing “Superstar” to promote the upcoming Solid Rock (The Temptations album).
+That year, on Thanksgiving Day, the Temptations would make their first appearance in the annual Macy’s Thanksgiving Day Parade singing “Superstar” to promote the upcoming Solid Rock album.

 Late 1972 saw the release of "Papa Was a Rollin' Stone", a magnum opus written by Norman Whitfield and Barrett Strong and produced by Whitfield.
 Originally a three-minute record written and produced for The Undisputed Truth, Whitfield took the somber tune and created a sprawling, dramatic twelve-minute version for The Temptations - a forerunner of the extended single - soon to become popular in clubs and discothèques.
 An edited seven-minute version was released as a single and became one of the longest hit singles in music history: it hit number 1 on the pop charts and number 5 on the R&B charts.
 In 1973, "Papa Was a Rollin' Stone" won The Temptations their second Grammy for Best R&B Performance by a Group.
 Whitfield and arranger/conductor Paul Riser won the award for Best R&B Instrumental Performance for the instrumental version on the B-side, and Whitfield and Barrett Strong won the songwriting Grammy for Best R&B Song.

 After "Papa Was a Rollin' Stone", Whitfield stopped working with Barrett Strong, and began writing The Temptations' material on his own.
 The success of such single led Whitfield to create more elongated, operatic pieces, including the Top 10 hit "Masterpiece" (1973) and several of the tracks on the resulting eponymous album.
 Tensions developed between Whitfield and the group, who found Whitfield arrogant and difficult to work with.
 Citing his habitual tardiness, his emphasis of the instrumental tracks at the expense of their vocals on many of his productions, and the declining singles and albums sales as other sources of conflict, the group sought to change producers.
 Otis Williams complained about Whitfield's actions and The Temptations' stagnant sales to Berry Gordy; as a result, the group was reassigned to Jeffrey Bowen, co-producer of the 1967 In a Mellow Mood album.

 The final Norman Whitfield-produced Temptations album, 1990, was released in December 1973, and included the Top 30 single "Let Your Hair Down".
 Shortly afterwards, Whitfield left Motown, and in 1975 established Whitfield Records, taking with him The Undisputed Truth and Willie Hutch, along with Rose Royce, who recorded in 1976 the hit "Car Wash".
 The last track Whitfield produced for the group was the single "Let Your Hair Down", released in 1973.